-Many Android users frequently ask themselves if they should, or not, clear the cache data and what is the outcome.
+Many Android users frequently ask themselves if they should, or not, clear the cache data and also what is the outcome.

 Clearing cache in Android phone